leadr-msu/photogrammetry-data-processing/index.md

    * Click Okay
 * Click **Add** again, select **Optimize Alignment (all presets fine) --> Okay --> Okay (again)** – this should begin rendering
-d.
-If completed correctly, you should see a rough model of the object VI.
+* If completed correctly, you should see a rough model of the object

+### VI.
 Edit the sparse cloud (the rough model)
-a.
-Rotate the model by left-clicking and dragging, pan the model by right-clicking and dragging, zoom in and out with the click wheel
+* Rotate the model by left-clicking and dragging, pan the model by right-clicking and dragging, zoom in and out with the click wheel
-b.
-There will likely be free floating data points around the model
+* There will likely be free floating data points around the model
-c.
-Use the Free-Form Selection tool
+* Use the Free-Form Selection tool
-i.
-Left click and drag to highlight the floating points that are not part of the object
+   * Left click and drag to highlight the floating points that are not part of the object
 – they should
 turn pink
-1. Click
-Delete on
-the
-keyboard
-to delete the points
+      * Click **Delete** on the keyboard to delete the points
-ii.
-Repeat this step until you have a mostly clean model
+         * Repeat this step until you have a mostly clean model
 1. Hit the spacebar to toggle between panning/rotating with the mouse and the free-form selection tool